pokealarm/pokealarm/docs/miscellaneous/patch-notes.md

 	* `type2` - Outputs the name of the Monster's Secondary Type or ?
 	* `type2_or_empty` - Same as `type2` or an empty value
 	* `type2_emoji` - Outputs an emoji for the Monster's Primary Type or Empty
-	* `types` - Outputs the Monster's Type formated as "type1/type2"
+	* `types` - Outputs the Monster's Type formatted as "type1/type2"
 	* `types_emoji` - Outputs an emoji for the Monster's Type(s) or Empty

 * **Eggs**
   * `weather` - Outputs the current weather conditions in the alert
 	* `weather_id` - Outputs the current weather condition id
 	* `weather_or_empty` - Same as `weather` or an empty value
 	* `weather_emoji` - Outputs an emoji for the current weather conditions

 ### Server Settings

 * **Performance Fixes** - Users should now see improved performance and less system resource usage overall.

 ### Bug Fixes

 * **Twitter Alarms**
   * Maximum length has been extended to 280 characters to match Twitter standards and settings
 	* All URLs are now counted as 23 characters towards the overall character limit detection.
 URLs that would cause the tweet to exceed 280 characters will be dropped from the tweet.
 	* DTS is now evaluated before the length of the status update is calculated.
 This corrects issues with improper Twitter Status Truncation

 ---